Stocks Mixed After Wall Street Records, All Eyes On Earnings - UrduPoint

 US pharmaceutical giant Johnson & Johnson confirmed its forecast of five to six percent sales growth in the current fiscal year.

-In Europe, Swedish telecoms equipment giant Ericsson warned that it expected further market decline outside China this year after booking a sizeable loss in 2023.
+In Europe, Swedish telecoms equipment giant Ericsson warned that it expected further market declines outside China this year after booking a sizeable loss in 2023.

-In a sign of the fading inflation fears, oil prices fell on expectations that supply will outstrip global demand this year, offsetting the Middle East worries sparked by the war in Gaza.
+In a sign of fading inflation fears, oil prices moved flat to lower on expectations that supply will outstrip global demand this year, offsetting the Middle East worries sparked by the war in Gaza.

 This week's release of fourth-quarter US GDP and consumer inflation data are also awaited as investors try to gauge when the Federal Reserve might begin to cut interest rates if inflation continues to trend down.